matkoch/matkoch.github.io/_posts/2020-02-04-yaml-hell-in-devops.md

 ## Getting into Build Systems

 If you’re a .NET developer, I can understand if you're feeling reluctant to use Kotlin DSL.
-After all, I’m a huge fan of the philosophy to use the same language for build implementation as for the rest of the project [^1].
+After all, I’m a huge fan of the philosophy to use the same language for build implementation as for the rest of the project[^1].
 Following this philosophy, and using build systems such as [FAKE](https://fake.build/), [CAKE](https://cakebuild.net/), or [BullsEye](https://github.com/adamralph/bullseye), ...

 [^1]: Credits to [Gary Ewan Park](https://twitter.com/gep13)

 <div class="tweet" tweetID="1207435056316375042">The the YAML is essentially: run build.cake</div>

 Great thing, right?
-We gain the benefit of being loosely coupled from the CI system, so we don't experience a vendor lock-in, and can easily switch if we need to.
+We gain the **benefit of being loosely coupled** from the CI system, so we don't experience a vendor lock-in, and can easily switch if we need to.
 Another plus, is that we can easily execute the build locally.
 However, this approach also comes with its drawbacks: **we deliberately avoid using features of the CI system** like parallelization of tasks or build queue optimization.
 We basically gained portability and ease of use at the cost of provided value of the CI system.

 ## Merging Approaches

 Can there be a way to get the **best of both worlds** without any of the disadvantages?
 For sure.
-What it boils down to is basically what Damian Hickey suggested:
+What it boils down to is what Damian Hickey suggested a little earlier already:

 <div class="tweet" tweetID="1168551652221235205">Going to see if I can run individual bullseye defined targets-as-steps.
 Will share how I get on.</div>